Halicharan Narzary: 2016 season: Signing permanent contract

-Narzary left Dempo and signed a permanent contract with NorthEast United for the 2016 Indian Super League season.
+Narzary left Dempo and signed a permanent contract with NorthEast United for the 2016 Indian Super League.
 He played in the club's first match of the season against Kerala Blasters FC on 1 October 2016, which they ended up winning 1–0.
 He ended his 2016 ISL campaign goalless and stayed at the club for the upcoming ISL season, after being loaned to DSK Shivajians in the pre-season time.

 2017–18 season: Final season

-After playing in the 2016–17 I-League season as a loanee with DSK Shivajians during the off season of Indian Super League, Narzary returned to NorthEast for the 2017–18 Indian Super League season after completing his loan term.
+After playing in the 2016–17 I-League season as a loanee with DSK Shivajians during the off season of Indian Super League, Narzary returned to NorthEast for the 2017–18 Indian Super League after completing his loan term.
 He played his first match of the season on 8 November 2017 in a 0–0 draw over Jamshedpur FC as a substitute for Seiminlen Doungel.
 Narzary left the club after playing his last match of the season on 4 March 2018 in a 1–0 defeat against ATK for Kerala Blasters after spending three seasons at the club.